skip to content

 Project use of HSS Interactive Mapping Tool for Networks & Research Collaborations

 As it deals with ‘the peasantry’ – a deliberately and necessarily vague term – and with issues of environmental change and development, there are likely to be opportunities to interact with other areas of HSS expertise for example in Land Economy, in Archaeology, in Geography and so forth.
-The mapping tool (as we understand it currently) could allow us to make our international contacts visible to other researchers; we would also hope to be able to benefit from methodological and interpretive techniques developed elsewhere in HSS, where they relate to agricultural producers and rural dwellers.
+The mapping tool allows us to make our international contacts visible to other researchers; we would also hope to be able to benefit from methodological and interpretive techniques developed elsewhere in HSS, where they relate to agricultural producers and rural dwellers.